ninjaalex888/courses/csci5622/homework/boosting/assign.md

 -

 1. Don't use all of the data, especially at first.
 Use the _limit_ command line argument (as in the above example).
-We'll be using this dataset again with techniques that scale better.